Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 }
 ```

-Now we can use our component in our app and we got correct optional and required props compile time checking:
+Now when we use it within our root App component, we get correct optional and required props compile time checking/intellisense:

 ![Button with default props](./img/button-default-props-0.gif)